Information relating to employment

-13. Where the University contracts with external companies to ensure the effective maintenance of information systems, the external companies do so on the basis of written instructions, are under a duty of confidentiality and must ensure that they have appropriate technical and organisational measures in place to keep the data secure.
+Where the University contracts with external companies to ensure the effective maintenance of information systems, the external companies do so on the basis of written instructions, are under a duty of confidentiality and must ensure that they have appropriate technical and organisational measures in place to keep the data secure

-14. Depending on your role, you may be referred to on the University intranet, website or other University documents produced by you and your colleagues in the course of carrying out your duties, for example, programme/module handbooks, departmental webpages and staff profiles.
+Depending on your role, you may be referred to on the University intranet, website or other University documents produced by you and your colleagues in the course of carrying out your duties, for example, programme/module handbooks, departmental webpages and staff profiles.
 Please contact the communications team if you have any concerns about content on the university websites which constitutes your personal data.
 You should discuss any staff profiles and pictures with the research team.

-We will only disclose information about you to third parties if we are legally obliged to do so or where we need to comply with our contractual obligations, for instance we may need to pass on certain information about you to the relevant pension scheme.
-The University also shares data with third parties that process data on its behalf, for example the provision of occupational health services.
+We will only disclose information about you to third parties if we are legally obliged to do so or where we need to comply with our contractual obligations, for instance, we may need to pass on certain information about you to the relevant pension scheme.
+The University also shares data with third parties that process data on its behalf, for example, the provision of occupational health services.
 The University shares personal data with HESA to comply with its reporting obligations and to provide statistical returns to HESA as part of benchmarking exercises.
 Details on how HESA processes your personal data are set out in the HESA Staff Data Collection Notice.